 Moviegoers of the Valley, grab your car keys and sign off Netflix.
-Drive-in theaters are springing up all over town, and they're showing films every night, filling the void left by the closure of indoor theaters because of COVID-19.
+Drive-in theaters have sprung up all over town, and they're showing films every night, filling the void left by the closure of indoor theaters because of COVID-19.

 Each offers a big-screen movie-watching experience from the safety of your car.
 Some even have popcorn.
 They’re located at a variety of outdoor locations, and the Valley’s only permanent drive-in, West Wind Glendale 9, is also still operating.

 They’re showing movies for every taste, from family-oriented titles and comedies to horror and action flicks.
 Since new releases have dried up during the pandemic, the selections are mainly films that have been out for months or are already available on streaming services.

 But every drive-in has social distancing restrictions, such as contactless transactions and having moviegoers stay inside their vehicle except when using restrooms.
 (Some are cool if you want to kick back in the bed of pickup trucks or cargo areas of vans and SUVs, though.)